 Very limited warranty

 Because we don't want you to blame us or the Debian project, we do our very best to prevent and (if at all possible) resolve any problems.
-But because we use many services of third parties, for example postal services, we can only offer a very limited warranty, solely on things we do ourselves.
+But due to the risk of misuse, we necessarily have to be very careful in these aspects.